shivshankardayal/full-website/algebra/source/number-system.rst

        Thus, :math:`a . a = a^2`, read "a square", "a 2d power" or "a 2d"
        :math:`\\a . a . a = a^3`, read "a cube", "a 3d power" or "a3d"
        :math:`\\a . a . a . a= a^3=4`, read "a 4th power", "a 4th"
-       :math:`\\a . a . a ... n~times~a= a^n`, read "a nth power", "a nth
+       :math:`\\a . a . a ... n~times~a= a^n`, read "a nth power", "a nth"

        b.
-When an exponent is a positive fraction,* the numerator indicates a  power and the denominator a root of the quantity affected lsby it.
+When an exponent is a positive fraction, [#]_ the numerator indicates a  power and the denominator a root of the quantity affected by it.

+       Thus, :math:`32^{\frac{4}{5}}` is the :math:`4` th power of :math:`32` and :math:`5` the power of :math:`5`.
+       There is glitch in that statement and you supposed to find it.

+       c.
+When an exponent is negative, it indicates the reciprocal of what could have been as a positive exponent.
+       Thus, :math:`b^{x+y} = \frac{1}{x * y}`

+.. [#] It will be shown in later that if we assume  the index law as proved for positive integral exponents to be general, the meaning of positive fractional exponents and negative exponents must be as defined above.
+   Until that article  is reached, their meaning will be treated as a matter of definition.

 1. **Natural numbers** Numbers 1, 2, 3 4, ... used in ordinary counting are